Early-Exit Graph Neural Networks: Methodology

-\textit{Proof sketch.} We show that Equation~\eqref{eq:sas-gnn_derivative} monotonically decreases the energy functional in Equation~\eqref{eq:energy_functional}.
-The symmetry of $\mathbf{W}_s$ allows its decomposition into eigencomponents, revealing how the dynamics induce attraction or repulsion between nodes.
-The edge-wise interpretation is detailed in Equation~\ref{eq:param_dirich2} (Appendix). \begin{corollary} Let \( \sigma_1(x) = \text{ReLU}(\tanh(x)) \) and \( \sigma_2(x) = \text{ReLU}(x) \), both of which are non-negative functions.
+The functional in Eq.~\eqref{eq:energy_functional} naturally encodes both attractive and repulsive forces between adjacent nodes through the symmetric weights $W_s$.
+Minimization therefore drives representations to respect structural patterns such as homophily (attraction) or heterophily (repulsion).
+More formally the following theorem holds. \begin{theorem} Let us assume that the node features $\mathbf{H}^t$ evolve according to Equation \eqref{eq:sas-gnn_derivative}.
+Assuming that $\sigma_1$, and $\sigma_2$ are defined s.t. $\forall x \in \mathbb{R}$, $\sigma_1(x), \sigma_2(x) \geq 0$.
+The evolution of $\mathbf{H}^t$ minimizes a parameterized functional $E_{\theta}(\mathbf{H}^t)$, inducing attraction or repulsion among adjacent nodes. \end{theorem} The proof can be found in Appendix \ref{sec:proofs}. \begin{corollary} Let \( \sigma_1(x) = \text{ReLU}(\tanh(x)) \) and \( \sigma_2(x) = \text{ReLU}(x) \), both of which are non-negative functions.
 Given that the derivative of \( \sigma_1(x) \) is bounded, the evolution of \( \mathbf{H}^t \) is stable and non-dissipative.
 Furthermore, this evolution minimizes a parameterized energy functional \( E_{\theta}(\mathbf{H}^t) \), inducing attraction and repulsion among adjacent nodes. \end{corollary} \textit{Proof sketch.} The proof, follows directly from Theorems~\ref{theo:stability} and~\ref{theo:energy}, as ReLU+TanH and ReLU satisfy the required boundedness and non-negativity conditions.

-We adopt this activation pair in all experiments, and show in Appendices~\ref{sec:extended_nonlinearities} and~\ref{sec:extended_EE} that it impacts the performance.\\ Since the LRGB made available edge features for each graph, we also propose a SAS-GNN version that encompasses their use $\mathbf{E} \in \mathbb{R}^{|\mathcal{E}| \times d}$ as follows.
+We adopt this activation pair in all experiments, and show in Appendices~\ref{sec:extended_nonlinearities} and~\ref{sec:extended_EE} that it affects the model performances differently w.r.t. other common activation functions.\\ Since edge features can also be included to improve graph learning~\cite{GINE}, we also propose a SAS-GNN version that encompasses their use $\mathbf{E} \in \mathbb{R}^{|\mathcal{E}| \times d}$ as follows.